kiasaki/coresize/README.md

 _core, because it's simple, resize, because it serves resized versions of your images_

-**coresize** aims to be a small server that can load images from local disk, S3, or zip and serve resized and alligned versions of those images.
+**coresize** aims to be a small server that can load images from local disk, S3, or zip and serve resized and aligned versions of those images.
 Here's what it supports:

 - Use local folder of images
 - Pull down folder of images from S3